Enums and Lookup Tables

 }

-The Go struct field stays uint16 (no new type), but gains a RegisterIDName() string helper method on the struct.
+The Go struct field stays uint16 (no new type), but gains a RegisterName() string helper method and a LookupFields() method for display code.

 When to use lookups